EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

 ## TODOs
 - Before next release:
   - Make sure render() happens when loading the next event is complete.
 Can I also make sure it doesn't happen before loading is complete?
+I think I'll have to put all Object3Ds from the next event into my own array, then call scene.clear() and add() them after all objects are loaded.
+Go back to the old version of the geometry loading procedure because it doesn't fail and is less confusing.
   - Random access to events
   - Why doesn't this work on Safari?
 Is it some security setting?
 Should we disable the setting or change how the application works?
 - Before next collaboration meeting: